SEI-R-7-26/Installfest_Windows/README.md

 wsl --set-version <distribution name> <versionNumber>
 ```

-Once these steps are completed, you should be able to open your Ubuntu environment, by selecting it from your start menu, we recommend pinning it to your taskbar.
+Once these steps are completed, you should be able to open your Ubuntu environment by selecting it from your start menu.
+We recommend pinning it to your taskbar.
 Keep the Ubuntu terminal open for the remainder of this walkthrough.

-### Optional (Windows)
+### Optional

-You can download the new windows terminal **[HERE](https://docs.microsoft.com/en-us/windows/terminal/get-started)**.
+You can download the new Windows terminal **[HERE](https://docs.microsoft.com/en-us/windows/terminal/get-started)**, if you'd like.

 ## Updating The Linux Environment

-Before proceeding, run the following command in your terminal or Ubuntu for windows users:
+Before proceeding, run the following command in your terminal or Ubuntu:

 ```sh
 sudo apt update